 Freshmen must meet with their advisers at least twice, to choose courses for the fall and the spring term, and most have several additional meetings to make adjustments in their schedules.

-Working closely with each faculty adviser are two junior or senior B.S.E. students who serve as peer advisers, known as “Interactors.”
+Working closely with each faculty adviser are two junior or senior B.S.E. students, known as “Interactors.”
 During the academic year, the Interactors are expected to organize study breaks (funded by the SEAS Undergraduate Affairs Office) and stay in touch with advisees informally.

 Apart from the faculty advising system and the Interactors, the Undergraduate Affairs Office organizes programs throughout the year for B.S.E. freshmen.